shamansir/pegjs-fn/README.md

   * Based on [parsing expression grammar](http://en.wikipedia.org/wiki/Parsing_expression_grammar) formalism — more powerful than traditional LL(*k*) and LR(*k*) parsers
-  * Usable [from your browser](http://pegjs.majda.cz/online), from the command line, or via JavaScript API
+  * Usable [from your browser](http://shamansir.github.io/pegjs-fn/), from the command line, or via JavaScript API

 ### PEG.js FuNctional

   Since [one recent commit](https://github.com/dmajda/pegjs/commit/fe1ca481abc7ee5a499a26eed226f06c9c2024d5) in original PegJS, this version is not named PegJS IMproved anymore (this commit fixes most of improvements I've wanted to achieve here), but just remains to be PEG.js FuNctional.

+  Prons:

-  * Generated parsers are more human-readable and they are in JS-only, no bytecode (if it is a benefit for you; but I'll also make speed/size the comparison when tests will pass)
+  * Generated parsers are more human-readable and they are in JS-only, no bytecode (if it is a benefit for you)
   * A virtual JS context is created for user code, so it lies in its own separate environment
   * The operators and utils functions that not used in grammar are not included to parser code
   * The parser code that should be executed once — is executed once (this was also fixed in the main version, however)